 So, here’s the video.
 It’s almost an hour long, so grab a coffee and a plate of cookies, and I hope you find it useful.

 Here too is a link that will list all Capture One Pro tutorials that I release.
 With this video, we are currently at four, but this list will grow over time as I release more.

 Capture One Pro 10% Discount

-Finally, don’t forget that if you decide to buy Capture One Pro, the full license, not the subscription or Sony version, you can use the code AMBP to get a 10% discount.
-Do give Capture One Pro a try first though.
+Please note that due to changes in Phase One, the discount code that I mentioned in the Podcast is no longer valid.
+Do give Capture One Pro a try though.
 You can download it here and use it for 30 days before you make up your mind.

 Download Capture One Pro to Try: http://mbp.ac/c1download

 Subscribe in iTunes for Enhanced Podcasts delivered automatically to your computer.